-All nursing courses are offered in both the campus-based and online programs (with the exception of NURS 316, offered only on campus).
+All nursing courses are offered in both the campus-based and online programs.
 The frequencies listed are for the campus-based program.
 Online courses are offered on a rotating basis to accommodate student scheduling.

 Nursing Major (B.S.N.): 120 s.h.